Autonomous SmartDesk Corner Review

 As we discuss in our review of the 2-legged Autonomous SmartDesk, the founder of Autonomous likes to boast of his “scorched earth” prices that are so low that he will drive all other competitors out of business.
 Well, it’s been a few years since they hit the scene with their highly successful Kickstarter campaign launch, and their competitors are still around.

 In fact, a quick scan of Amazon will show dozens and dozens of other commodity Chinese producers all in a race to the bottom with Autonomous.
-Higher-quality standing desk manufacturers that sell directly to customers or through dealers have ceded the Amazon marketplace to these brutally cheap competitors but have been thriving otherwise.
+Higher-quality standing desk manufacturers that sell directly to customers or through dealers have ceded the Amazon marketplace to these brutally cheap competitors and still thrive.

 L-desks are the largest and most expensive of standing desks, and as we review in our round-up of all the top-selling l-shaped standing desks on the market today, Autonomous pegs both the lowest price and the commensurate lowest rating among them.
 On the top end are desks that come in literally thousands of size and color combinations, with high-quality components made in the USA, and long warranties to match.
 The Autonomous L-Shaped Standing Desk comes in one size.
-Yes, just one.
-And four color schemes.
+Yes, just one, with only three color schemes.
 That’s it.
 So let’s take a look at what you get for your money.

 Welcome to the assembly line